-The term for each position begins on Thursday, March 25, 2021, the last day of the upcoming virtual IUG conference.
+The term for each position begins on Friday, April 8, 2022, the last day of the upcoming virtual IUG conference.

-Library Type: Public (The Ferguson Library)
+Library Type: Public (Rochester Hills Public Library)

-Library Type: Public (Richland Library)
+Library Type: Public (Springfield-Greene County Library)